5 Ways Lying Destroys Marriages

 - Lying portrays selfishness

 This may seem obvious, and maybe it is.
-However, knowing why lying hurts relationships can help to prevent lying in the first place.
-The reason lying hurts relationships is due to its nature of creating distrust.
-When a person lies to you, you automatically become hurt and in some ways fearful.
-Not the type of fear where you are scared for your life, but fear in the form of hurt and emotional pain.
+However, knowing why lying hurts relationships can help to prevent dishonesty in the first place.
+The reason lying destroys relationships is due to its nature of creating distrust.
+When a person lies to you, you automatically become offended and feel hurt.
+You may also in some ways feel fearful.
+We are not talking about the type of fear where you are scared for your life, but fear in the form of losing something important and emotional safety in the marriage.

 When two individuals enter a relationship, they trust each other.
 You would agree that you trusted your partner when things started, at least as you got to know them.
-Trust continues until a person hurts or deceives another person.
+Your faith in them continues until they hurt or deceive you.
 Trust is important because it provides safety and certainty in the relationship.

 Safety and certainty are important in relationships because they open us up to deeper connection and love.
 Honesty and trust provide an atmosphere where safety and certainty thrive in a marriage.
-A healthy relationship thrives on safety and certainty because a person can be more and more honest and open without the fear of being hurt.
+A healthy relationship grows because of safety and certainty because a person can be more and more honest and open without the fear of being hurt.
 This creates an ever-deepening cycle of intimacy and connection.
-Find out how honesty helps a marriage HERE.
+To understand more about how honesty helps marriage, read my article about 5 ways honesty improves marriage.

 Most people agree that deception or dishonesty is wrong.
 A lie is a sin according to the Bible.
-Many believe there are times when lying is okay.
-However, lying causes hurt and pain.
+However, many believe there are times when lying is okay.
+We have already said that dishonesty and deception cause a spouse to feel unsafe, hurt, and fearful.
 Is that ever okay?
 I am not arguing whether or not lying sometimes may benefit you.
 I believe that dishonesty has benefitted people, but at what cost?

 Count the cost of dishonesty to limit the consequences for you and your partner